 You’re driving along one day, minding your own business, when the car’s transmission indicator lights up.
-Okay – what now?
+Alright – what now?

-You must go to a mechanic even if you don’t notice any additional symptoms.
-I suggest going straight to a transmission specialist to avoid potential markup fees.
+**You must go to a mechanic even if you don’t notice any additional symptoms**.
+I suggest going directly to a **transmission specialist** to avoid possible markup fees.

-This guide explains the transmission warning light and what you need to do subsequently.
+This guide explains the transmission warning light and what you need to do afterward.

 Key Takeaways